Skip to content

 Can a piece of plastic be sad?
 Well in the theatre by Lotte van den Berg #dekeuze

 Can a plastic rag be sad?
 It does in the hands of a puppeteer in a performance by Lotte van den Berg.
 With a few pieces of tape and a lot of well-aimed buttons, the plastic rag has been transformed into something with four limbs and a head.
 And the plastic rag mourns in the hands of its performer dozens of similarly knotted plastic rags that have no performer.
 See.
-So an image like this grabs, just like the image in which we first got to know the plastic rags: Chased by hurricane machines set up all around, swirling helplessly in a small theatrical tornado.
+So an image like that grabs, just like the image in which we first got to know the plastic rags: Chased by hurricane machines set up all around, swirling helplessly in a small theatrical tornado.

 Photo: Willem Weemhoff

 We were able to see this watching 'Les Spectateurs'.
 It is the performance Lotte van den Berg made, inspired by four months of fieldwork in the Congolese capital Kinshasa.
 Last year we were there when fresh off the plane at Rotterdam's De Gouvernestraat theatre, she and her actors publicly unpacked their suitcases.
-Anyone expecting then to hear stories about poverty and age-old traditions and what we could learn from them was disappointed.
+Anyone expecting to hear stories about poverty and age-old traditions and what we could learn from them then was disappointed.
 Nor anything about colonial guilt and senseless tribal violence.
 Kinshasa is not like that.
 Lotte van den Berg is not like that.

 What she did talk about?
 How theatre there in the Congo is so out in the street that no one notices when you are really making theatre.
 At least everyone walks and talks through it.
 After a few initial moments of annoyance, Van den Berg decided to give in and adapt her theatre to the streets of Kinshasa.
 No more separation between audience and players.
 This created some interesting happenings in which everyone simultaneously did and did not participate.